Farm Bureau Insurance review 2023

 Lower-than-average complaint index from the National Association of Insurance Commissioners (NAIC)

 Mobile app is not well rated on Google Play and App Store

 Farm Bureau car insurance

-Farm Bureau auto insurance comes with the standard coverage types that you would expect from a car insurance carrier.
+Farm Bureau car insurance comes with the standard coverage types that you would expect from a car insurance carrier.
 You can purchase liability coverage, collision coverage, comprehensive coverage, medical payments coverage, personal injury protection (PIP), and uninsured and underinsured motorist coverage.
 The company also offers optional coverage types that could help you personalize your policy, including roadside assistance and replacement cost coverage for vehicles up to four model years old.